TulioHRC/Music-Player/README.md

 ### You need to use (by python):
 - Install VLC of 32 bits and 64 bits for your pc
-- pip install python-vlc pandas pillow
+- pip install python-vlc pandas pillow pygame mutagen

 ## LOG

+### 1.6.3v (EXE fix - Pygame return)
+- Fixing .exe (didn't working because of python-vlc, so the library will not be used anymore)
+- Pygame works in Windows 10, only has problems in Windows 7 (sound bugs)

 ### 1.6.2v (EXE)
 - .exe created (using venv and pyinstaller)